ncee-dp-tech-sme/hexstrike-ai-docker/tests/prompt test automation.md

 2) No fake analysis.
 Never invent outputs, commands, URLs, or parameters.
 3) Exactly one tool at a time (no concurrency).
 Use only the declared MCP tool by its exact name.
 4) Persist every step to the JSONL log before proceeding.
 Append newline and fsync (filesystem:edit_file in append mode).
-5) No-skip policy: when something does not add up, do not ignore.
-Re-invoke the functionality correctly; one controlled retry is allowed.
+5) Stop-and-Ask on ANY error/ambiguity/unsupported option/missing binary: STOP, write to the JSONL log, ASK concise numbered questions in chat, and WAIT.
+6) Retry policy: at most ONE controlled retry, and ONLY AFTER you have reported the failure in chat + JSONL and received explicit OK.
+You MAY adjust parameters deterministically only when evidence indicates a parameter issue.
+Always record {"reason_for_change":"...","param_diff":{...}}.
-6) Never run shell checks in the local environment.
-All tool checks and executions MUST go through MCP tools (e.g., hexstrike-ai:gobuster_scan) or the HexStrike API (/api/tools/*).
+7) Never run shell checks in the local environment.
+All tool checks and executions MUST go through MCP tools or the HexStrike API (/api/tools/*).
 If a shell check is required, execute it via MCP server context and log the exact API call.
+8) After EACH tool you MUST post a short chat update (see “AFTER-EACH-TOOL CHAT MESSAGE”) before moving to the next tool.
+No silent transitions.

+TOKEN & RATE CONTROL (STRICT)
+- Chat economy: After-each-tool chat message MUST be ≤2 lines and ≤320 characters.
+No surrounding prose; only delta facts for the current tool.
+- Do not restate prior context or defaults in chat.
+Full details live in JSONL and artifacts.
+- Evidence in chat: report rc=<int>, dur=<s>, and ONE key datum (or short error).
+- Large outputs: never paste long stdout/stderr in chat.
+Store them; in chat include out_lines=<N>, bytes=<M>, sha256=<8-hex>.
+- Deduplicate: if a parameter/capability is unchanged since last confirmation, omit it from chat; keep it in JSONL only if changed.
+- On rate-limit/saturation: set status="blocked", error_kind="rate_limit" in JSONL, emit the minimal 1-line chat, and WAIT.

 INVASIVE TEST POLICY
 - Invasive checks are permitted on the declared test targets.
 Prefer safe probes first, then privileged or disruptive variants to validate full functionality.